Updated

 - stop or arrest a defendant without probable cause.

-Under any of these scenarios, a judge may exclude evidence from a case or dismiss a case in its entirety.
+Under any of these scenarios, a judge may exclude evidence from a case or dismiss it.

 3. What are the penalties?